solomonchild/vk_dlder/README.md

 Info
 ----
-Download music and (soon) videos from vk
+Download music and videos from vk

 Disclaimer
 ---------